Ylianst/EMB-Serial/docs/HighLevel.md

 ```

 Read allocation of blocks (?), we see 0305 and the 03 is the number of user (Mx) files.
+This must indicate if a PC Card or build-in memory is present?
 ```
 R0206A0 --> 1D1B2A0380002C070200000305000000FFFFFF00FC6000000000000000000000
 ```

+- Select if you want to read from the Embroidery Module Memory or PC Card
-- Invoke function 0x00A1 with no arguments.
-(Unknown)
+    - Invoke function 0x00A1 with no arguments to read from Embroidery Module Memory.
+    - Invoke function 0x0051 with no arguments to read fro PC Card.

 - Invoke function 0x0031 with arguments (01, 00)    (Unknown)
 - Invoke function 0x0021 with no arguments.
 (Unknown)